 A test for the constancy of galaxy cluster gas mass fraction measurements as a function of redshift was implemented in M16 for two different cosmological models, $\Lambda$CDM and $R_h=ct$ using three different datasets.
 They found that both the models are consistent with a constant gas mass fraction.
 However, since the $R_h=ct$ model has no free parameters, M16 asserted using BIC based information theory test that $R_h=ct$ is favored over $\Lambda$CDM with a relative likelihood percentage of 95:5.

-Recently, updated gas mass fraction measurements at $R_{2500}$ of the one of the samples tested in M16, were presented in M22.
+Recently, updated gas mass fraction measurements at $R_{2500}$ of one of the samples tested in M16, were presented in MMA22.
 This sample consists of 44 dynamically relaxed very massive clusters.
 In this work, we do a similar comparison of the above two cosmological models with these updated gas mass fraction measurements.
 For this purpose, we use Bayesian model selection and calculate the Bayes factor between these two models to ascertain the best model among the two.
 Furthermore, we model the gas mass fraction using additional astrophysical nuisance parameters, which account for the dependence on cluster mass and redshift, in addition to the cosmology-dependent terms.
-These additional parameters and their priors are the same as those used in M22.
-We find that the Bayes factor for the flat $\Lambda$CDM compared to $R_h=ct$ is about 50.
+We did our analyses with two sets of priors.
+For the first set, we used the same priors as in MMA22.
+For the second set we used Gaussian priors on $\gamma_0$ and $K_0$, similar to another recent work~\cite{Gonzalez24}, whereas MMA22 had used uniform priors for the same.
+When we use the same priors as MMA22, we find that the Bayes factor for the flat $\Lambda$CDM compared to $R_h=ct$ is about 50.
 According to the Jeffreys' scale, this constitutes very strong evidence for the flat $\Lambda$CDM over $R_h=ct$.
+However, when we use Gaussian priors for two astrophysical nuisance parameters $\gamma_0$ and $K_0$, we get a Bayes factor of 5, which corresponds to substantial evidence in favor of $\Lambda$CDM.
+Therefore, we find that the Bayes factors depends on the priors used.
+However for both the prior choices we find moderate to strong evidence in favor of the flat $\Lambda$CDM model over $R_h=ct$.
 Therefore, we conclude that contrary to M16 the latest gas mass fraction measurements at $r_{2500}$ support $\Lambda$CDM over $R_h=ct$.